David and the Phoenix: Publication Background

-Ormandroyd’s literary magnum opus emerged at college where he first conceived the plot and characters for David and the Phoenix.
-Ormandroyd reports that “I’m still surprised that it happened.
-It was as if the choice made me rather than the other way around.”
+Ormondroyd’s literary magnum opus emerged at college, where he first conceived the plot and characters for David and the Phoenix.
+Ormondroyd reports that “I’m still surprised that it happened.
+It was as if the choice made me, rather than the other way around.”

 Chef-d'œuvre: David and the Phoenix

 The origins and inspiration for his fantasy character the Phoenix were recalled by Ormandroyd in 2011:

-Ormandroyd, familiar with the Legend of the Phoenix. attributes his “vision” to a number of literary influences, among them T. H. White’s adventure The Sword in the Stone (1938), while the personality of the Phoenix may have had its origin in the “pompous” Major Hoople, featured in the newspaper cartoon Our Boarding House.
+Ormondroyd, familiar with the Legend of the Phoenix. attributes his “vision” to a number of literary influences, among them T. H. White’s adventure The Sword in the Stone (1938), while the personality of the Phoenix may have had its origin in the “pompous” Major Hoople, featured in the newspaper cartoon Our Boarding House.
 David’s adventurous travels perched on the mythical bird’s back were drawn from The Wonderful Adventures of Nils (1907) by Selma Lagerlöf.

-Ormandroyd admits that he never documented the precise chronology of his “seven-year” effort writing David and the Phoenix, from its inception in college to its publication by the Follett Publishing Company in 1957, which entailed numerous rejections by publishers, Follett among them initially.
-During these years, Ormandroyd subsisted in part on his stipend provided under the GI bill.
+Ormondroyd admits that he never documented the precise chronology of his “seven-year” effort writing David and the Phoenix, from its inception in college to its publication by the Follett Publishing Company in 1957, which entailed numerous rejections by publishers, Follett among them initially.
+During these years, Ormondroyd subsisted in part on his stipend provided under the GI bill.

-His agent and editor Muriel Fuller coached Ormandroyd in writing a “leaner” and “better” version of the book.
+His agent and editor Muriel Fuller coached Ormondroyd in writing a “leaner” and “better” version of the book.

 David and the Phoenix reached a wide audience when it was included in Weekly Reader Book Club and was awarded the silver medal for best juvenile story of 1957.